mithril-security/blind_llama_client/docs/docs/concepts/hardened-environments.md

 Hardened environments are the name we give to the secure, isolated environments that the BlindLlama API is deployed within.
 At the heart of hardened environments is the principle that the AI/software provider (Mithril Security in the case of BlindLlama) should not have access to the environment in which the BlindLlama API is deployed, meaning we cannot manipulate or access user data.

-Protecting data within an environment from external access and manipulation, is nothing new concept, with one of the most robust examples coming in the form of [Confidential Computing's](https://www.ibm.com/topics/confidential-computing) [Trusted Execution Environments](https://www.techtarget.com/searchitoperations/definition/trusted-execution-environment-TEE).
+Protecting data within an environment from external access and manipulation, is not a new concept, with one of the most robust examples coming in the form of [Confidential Computing's](https://www.ibm.com/topics/confidential-computing) [Trusted Execution Environments](https://www.techtarget.com/searchitoperations/definition/trusted-execution-environment-TEE).

 Let's now find out more about BlindLlama's hardened environments and we protect these environments from outside access.